African, Caribbean and Pacific Group of States (ACP) – European Union (EU) Dialogue on Migration

 In 2010 the ACP Observatory on Migration was launched by the ACP Secretariat, the EU and the IOM to support ACP countries’ policymaking efforts through the facilitation of improved and updated information on South-South migration.

-3. Collect information and good practices related to the mutual strategic interest for the ACP-EU partnership and provide channels of dissemination, with a particular attention to monitoring progress and ensuring that the results achieved informs the ACP-EU Dialogue.
+3. Collect data, produce information, developpe current analysis and identify good practices related to the mutual strategic interest for the ACP-EU partnership and provide channels of dissemination, with attention to monitoring progress and ensuring that the results achieved informs the ACP-EU Dialogue.

-(107 participating state (28 EU Member States + 79 ACP States with all of them, save Cuba, signatories to the Cotonou Agreement, also known as the "ACP-EC Partnership Agreement" which binds them to the European Union.
-There are 48 countries from Sub-Saharan Africa, 16 from the Caribbean and 15 from the Pacific.)
+Member States [108 States (including 28 EU Member States, 79 ACP States and non-ACP South Sudan with all of them, save Cuba, signatories to the Cotonou Agreement, also known as the "ACP-EC Partnership Agreement" which binds them to the European Union.
+There are 49 countries from Sub-Saharan Africa, 16 from the Caribbean and 15 from the Pacific.]

 |Antigua and Barbuda|